INSTRUCTIONS FOR AUTHORS

 Banking details will be provided on invoices sent out to authors.

-Please note: If articles are not paid for by the stipulated date on the invoice, they will be permanently removed from the site and reserve the right not to re-accept them under any circumstances.
+Please note: If articles are not paid for by the stipulated date on the invoice, they will be permanently removed from the site and we reserve the right not to re-accept them under any circumstances.
 If authors provide a valid reason for late payment this will be considered in the interests of academia.

 When using the work of any other writer/s in articles submitted, you need to provide correct references, no matter whether you paraphrase the work or quote from it.
 References need to be provided according to the clearly defined reference style stated below and this must be applied consistently throughout the article.